Battle of Sailor's Creek: March and pursuit

 The Confederate movements west from Amelia Springs put the Rebels into precarious positions as their long columns became both spread out and eventually delayed as they reached choke points at bridges over Sailor's Creek and Little Sailor's Creek and high bluffs which needed to be traversed west of the creeks.

 Lee had his army in motion on the night of April 5–6.
 Longstreet's combined First and Third Corps led the Confederate night march west, followed by two divisions commanded by Richard Anderson, Richard Ewell's Reserve corps (Richmond garrison troops), the main wagon train, and John Gordon's Second Corps.
 Longstreet's route of march took his men to Amelia Springs, then on the road to Deatonville on their way to Rice's Station on the South Side Railroad.

 Lee's corps moved on parallel roads from Amelia Court House but after they reached Deatonville, all the men and wagons would have to use a single road to move directly to Rice's Station, increasing their vulnerability while on the march.
 The only other route was the Jamestown Road which left Deatonville to the north and only reached Rice's Station over a roundabout loop.

 Longstreet's corps left Amelia Court House first and arrived at Rice's Station starting about sunrise.
 Later in the morning, General Lee joined him.
-They planned to wait at Rice's Station for the rest of the army to catch up and to guard the town's South Side Railroad station from attack by the Union XXIV which already had occupied Burkeville Junction.
+They planned to wait at Rice's Station for the rest of the army to catch up and to guard the town's South Side Railroad station from attack by the Union XXIV Corps, which already had occupied Burkeville Junction.
 At daybreak, Fitzhugh Lee's cavalry left Amelia Springs and marched to Rice's Station where they joined with Longstreet's command.

 Major General William Mahone's division, of the former Third Corps, now combined with Longstreet's First Corps, reached Deatonville before dawn on April 6.
 Mahone's men marched toward Rice's Station over the right-hand fork at Deatonville.
 They would move unhindered to Rice's Station but the following infantry corps would not.